 This wire-mesh cage was one of the two fabled weapons used for snaring those sneaky pests in my old kampong house.

 Fatal Attraction by the bait lured the victim into the cage, to tug at its last meal, thereby triggering the spring-loaded door.
 The trapped rat would later be executed via drowning — with the whole cage submerged under water.

 I have not seen this kind of trap for almost 4 decades now.
 Not that rats have disappeared; in fact even in my ‘squeaky clean’ adopted country, a resurgence in their numbers is seen in recent years.
 Perhaps rodents have also become more promiscuous these days, in line with the New Morality.

-But in Singapore, one has a new weapon, ie., Facebook.
+Thankfully in Singapore, one has a new weapon for pest control, ie., Facebook.
 One post is enough to send politicians scurrying for dear life.
 Oops, smell a rat ?

 My much beloved and most favored means of transportation during my kiddo days was the Penang trishaw.